mobreb/Python_exercises/README.md

 # Python_exercises
-Python exercises focused on operations on files and objects.
-Please see readme file for individual exercise instruction.
+Python exercises focused on file and object-orientated programming.
+Please refer to the instructions.txt file for individual exercise assumptions.